Communication Sciences and Disorders, BS

 ED PSY 330Introduction to Learning and Development3

-EXCEDUC 600Survey of Exceptional Education3
+EXCEDUC 600Survey of Special Education3

 or EXCEDUC 300 The Exceptional Individual